-The benefits associated with these themes relate to the opportunities to lead by example with in-house sustainable procurement strategies and working with organisations to help move waste up the hierarchy.
-Moving waste up the hierarchy may provide increased opportunities to work with voluntary and community networks/schemes e.g. collections/processing opportunities and improve how resources and recyclables are dealt with.
+The benefits associated with these themes relate to the opportunities to lead by example with in-house sustainable procurement strategies and working with organisations to help move waste up the hierarchy, potentially increasing competitiveness and encouraging innovation.
+Moving waste up the hierarchy may provide increased opportunities to work with voluntary and community networks/schemes e.g. collections/re-use schemes,etc processing opportunities and improve how resources and recyclables are dealt with.